 In the last week of February a new exhibition was opened in the Nationaal Militair Museum, Soest, The Netherlands.
 This exhibition, dubbed “When the Russians come”, is dedicated to the Cold War and tells the tale of rivalry between the US and the Soviet Union as well as the tense situation in Europe that resulted.
 An audio tour leads the visitors along exhibits of various sizes that each tell a story about the events of the Cold War.
-The museum really got out of its way to piece together a great collection of unique and fascinating objects for this exhibition – even a Chieftain tanks was flown in from Bovington.
+The museum really got out of its way to piece together a great collection of unique and fascinating objects for this exhibition – even a Chieftain tanks was shipped over from Bovington.
 Among the exhibits was also an original Polish attack map shows what a full-out Soviet attack would have looked like.
 In the case of an attack, it was planned that no less than 17 tactical nuclear missiles would be launched.

 Both the US and Soviet Union deployed a range of mobile ballistic missile vehicles which could deliver (unguided) ballistic missiles carrying nuclear or traditional payloads.
 An example of a Soviet missile launcher is in the museum’s armoury on lone from the Gunfire museum in Brasschaat, Belgium.
 In the west, Soviet missile launcher systems are best known by their NATO designation Free Rocket Over Ground (FROG), which was a name given to all Soviet unguided rocket systems.
 This particular vehicle is, according to NATO, the sevent generation and hence named FROG-7.
 In Russia this system was called Луна-М (Luna-M or Moon).
 Besides its name, the Luna-M has separate designations for: the overall system (9K52), the rocket itself (9M21) as well as the transporter erector launcher vehicle (9P113) hence you will find many different names referring to essentially the same thing .
 The Luna-M first entered service in 1965 to replace outdated systems .